Welcome to the Race to Zero!

 - Advance and enhance building science curriculum in universities.

-- Complement the experiential learning benefits provided by the DOE Solar Decathlon through an additional collegiate competition opportunity.
+- Complement the experiential learning benefits provided by the U.S. Department of Energy Solar Decathlon through an additional collegiate competition opportunity.

 This competition will help to provide the next generation of architects, engineers, construction managers, and entrepreneurs with skills and experience to start careers in clean energy and generate creative solutions to real-world problems.
 View the 2014 competition results.